Bamboo ceiling: Media underrepresentation

 In 2014, Asians made up 5.6% of the U.S. population and accounted for 5.3% of people and characters shown on film.

 In 2015, ABC Sitcom Fresh off the Boat aired on television.
 This was the first time in 20 years that a show featuring predominantly Asian-Americans had been on national TV, the last one being All-American Girl in 1994, which was cancelled after one season.

-A major issue in the media industry has been the concept of "white-washing," where white actors and actresses are cast in roles portraying people of color.
+A major issue in the media industry has been the concept of "white-washing", where white actors and actresses are cast in roles portraying people of color.
 In 2015, Emma Stone was cast as Allison Ng in the romantic-comedy Aloha.
 Allison was supposed to be a quarter Hawaiian and a quarter Chinese, but her appearance in the film did not reflect her heritage.
 This casting choice led to an outcry in the community; the movie was met with negative reviews and a disappointing box office performance, which may have been due in part to the response to the casting choice.

 Matt Damon was cast as the lead role in the action movie The Great Wall.
 Actress Constance Wu from Fresh off the Boat chimed in, stating that Hollywood will find a way to cast white actors no matter what – even in a film set in China 1,000 years ago.

 Sports underrepresentation

 In the United States, Asians are stereotyped as being physically and athletically inferior to other races.
 This has led to much discrimination in the recruitment process of professional American sports where Asian American athletes are now highly underrepresented.
 In 2015, despite making up 5.6% of the nation's population, Asian American athletes only represented 1.1% of the NFL and 1.2% of the MLB, and as of 2014 0.2% of the NBA.

-Basketball is a sport noted for its low number of Asian athletes, despite the fact that the sport's color barrier was broken by an Asian American named Wataru Misaka athlete in 1947.
+Basketball is a sport noted for its low number of Asian athletes, despite the fact that the sport's color barrier was broken by an Asian American athlete named Wataru Misaka in 1947.
 Misaka was the first person of color to play in the NBA.
 The Utah native played for the New York Knicks.

 In American sports, there are and has been a higher representation of Asian American athletes who are of mixed racial heritage in comparison to those of full racial heritage.
 For instance, former football player Roman Gabriel was the first Asian-American to start as an NFL quarterback and was only of half Southeast Asian descent (Filipino).